aarongilly/aarongilly.github.io/_gillespedia/ideal-exercise-routine.md

 ![https://lh3.googleusercontent.com/pw/AM-JKLVT2CciUr6thq3QZO9qLtT48hHZK2tYE8U0t5kYK0-IeOfM-N_dlcZoP7WWrHNwcdGgJfp1QL2uXrmzi1wESExEmxM8y0pPdhaz0cgtBMXpHUeavObgQKdWLwQ0r04P-phoMqGAegRab4in8VBRUjBLHw=w750](https://lh3.googleusercontent.com/pw/AM-JKLVT2CciUr6thq3QZO9qLtT48hHZK2tYE8U0t5kYK0-IeOfM-N_dlcZoP7WWrHNwcdGgJfp1QL2uXrmzi1wESExEmxM8y0pPdhaz0cgtBMXpHUeavObgQKdWLwQ0r04P-phoMqGAegRab4in8VBRUjBLHw=w750)

 Each of the people in the image above are elite athletes in their own regard.
-They fall across the big 3 dimensions of fitness[^1]: strength, endurance, and mobility.
-The athlete in the center is worse than those around the outside when it comes to their own speciality, but would trounce them when it comes to the other two dimensions at which they aren't specialized.
-That's not to say he's "the best", such a valuation is 100% subjective in accordance with each person's opinions about what it means to be "fit" and what they're goals are.
+They fall across the big 3 domains of fitness[^1]: strength, endurance, and mobility.
+The athlete in the center is worse than those around the outside when it comes to their own speciality, but would trounce them when it comes to the other two domains in which they aren't specialized.
+That's not to say he's "the best", such a valuation is 100% subjective in accordance with each person's opinions about what "fit" means and what their goals are.
 At the end of the day they're all world-class athletes[^2].

 Even within a given domain it's a good idea to insert variation in your training.